What is Crypto ETF? Is It Right for You?

 Prior to the existence of these ETFs, really the only way for North Americans to invest in Bitcoin through the stock market was with the Grayscale Bitcoin Trust (GBTC) fund.
 GBTC is a closed-ended fund, meaning that the number of available shares is limited and that supply and demand mostly determines their price.
 This has historically led to significant price differences between the net asset value and the price of a share, which can either work in one’s favour or force one to pay more per share than it is worth.
 Investing in GBTC also often came with high associated fees.

-On the other hand, ETFs are open-ended funds where shares can be created at will, making premiums and discounts unlikely.
+On the other hand, ETFs are open-ended crypto funds where shares can be created at will, making premiums and discounts unlikely.
 The stability associated with open-ended funds can potentially allow them to be less risky than closed-ended funds, making crypto ETFs somewhat of a game-changer for investors looking to get exposure to cryptocurrency.

-Advantages and Disadvantages of Crypto ETFs
+Pros and Cons of Crypto ETFs

 Crypto ETFs can appear to be exciting investment opportunities at first glance, but that doesn’t mean they will be suitable for everyone.
 While investment strategy is best left between you and your preferred financial advisor, the high-level advantages and disadvantages of owning crypto ETFs can help you decide if this is an investment fund that aligns with your financial goals and is something worth pursuing.

-Advantage: Crypto Coin ETFs are Stored Safely & Securely
+Stored Safely & Securely

 Something investors can feel good about, however, is the fact that if they are invested in crypto ETFs that track digital coins, these coins may be kept in offline, cold storage and covered by millions of dollars of insurance.
 This means safety from hackers and possibly from bankruptcy.

-Disadvantage: Crypto ETFs are Subject to a Variety of Fees
+Subject to a Variety of Fees

-Unfortunately though, this doesn’t come without a cost in the form of fees.
+Unfortunately, though, this doesn’t come without a cost in the form of fees.
 Paying for the assurance that your investment is safe may not be a big deal for you, especially if you are holding your coin ETF in a tax-free account such as a TFSA or an RRSP for the long-term.
 Plus, if you’re invested for the long-term, you probably aren’t racking up many transaction fees.

 At the same time, these long-term gains are typically subject to compound interest and management fees.
 There are actually a whole host of fees that can be associated with ETFs depending on the issuer.
-As you can see, there are a lot of considerations to make depending on the way you want to invest and the brokerage or investment company you invest with.

-From investing in crypto coin ETFs and investing in crypto-involved companies through ETFs to managing your own crypto coins, there are many different ways to engage in the markets and be a part of a growing community of crypto-enthusiasts.
+From investing in crypto ETFs and investing in crypto-involved companies through ETFs to managing your own crypto coins, there are many different ways to engage in the markets and be a part of a growing community of crypto-enthusiasts.

 Whether you’re a seasoned expert or a curious newcomer, Localcoin is here to help you feel confident about buying and selling crypto!
-With hundreds of Bitcoin, Ethereum and Litecoin terminals across Canada and the United States, Localcoin makes it safe, easy and secure to buy and sell cryptocurrencies at your own pace and your terms.
+With hundreds of Bitcoin, Ethereum and Litecoin terminals across Canada and the United States, Localcoin makes it safe, easy and secure to buy and sell cryptocurrencies at your own pace and on your terms.